 - Public Relations Director for Korean American Women’s Society of Maryland;

 - National Vice Chair for SSA’s Pacific Asian American Advisory Council;

 - Vice Chair for the Maryland Governor’s Asian Pacific American Affairs Commission;

 - Vice President, Education & Public Affairs for the National Unification Advisory Council, Washington Chapter;

 - Government Liaison, Public Relations Director, and Annual Korean Festival & End of Year Gala Program Committee Chair for the Korean Society of Maryland;

 - President, the Korean Women’s Golf Association of Maryland;

 - Membership Director for the League of Korean Americans, Maryland; and

-Most recently, Marianne received a 2016 Community Service Volunteer of the Year award from the Rotary Club of Glen Burnie in March 2016.
-Her other awards include being inducted to the Baltimore Federal Women’s Council Hall of Fame on March 21, 2012., several Maryland Governor’s Citations, Social Security Commissioner’s Team Awards, Deputy/Associate Commissioner’s Citations, and Citations from other faith and community based organizations.
+Marianne received a 2016 Community Service Volunteer of the Year award from the Rotary Club of Glen Burnie.
+Marianne was inducted to the Baltimore Federal Women’s Council Hall of Fame in March 2012 and her other recognition awards include Excellence in Federal Career Silver Award by Baltimore Federal Executive Board, Maryland Governor’s Citations, Social Security Commissioner’s Team Awards, and Citations from other faith and community-based organizations.

 Marianne received a Bachelor of Science degree in Business Administration from the University of Maryland in College Park, Maryland.
 She has also been a contributing writer on various issues for local and overseas Korean news media and she is fluent in Korean and English.